 Downtown location: nearby you’ll find 9/11 Memorial Museum, One World Trade Center, New York Stock Exchange, Oculus World Trade Center.

-SOHO location: nearby you’ll find Ghostbusters Headquarters, Museum of Chinese in America, Color Factory.
+SoHo location: nearby you’ll find Ghostbusters Headquarters, Museum of Chinese in America, Color Factory.

 Shake Shack

 Just opposite Eataly Flatiron, in Madison Square Park, is located a New York staple — Shake Shack.
-And while these days you can find their burgers and milkshakes in many U.S. cities as well as abroad, this here is their original location.
+And while these days you can find their burgers and milkshakes in many U.S. cities as well as abroad, this here is the original location.

 chelsey market los tacos

-Tourist attractions near the Chelsey Market location: Whitney Museum of American Art, the Highline, Pier 57 Rooftop Park, Little Island, Starbucks Reserve Roastery.
+Whitney Museum of American Art, the High Line, Pier 57 Rooftop Park, Little Island, Starbucks Reserve Roastery.

 Russ & Daughters